 Nonprofits Cannot Afford Accessibility Lawsuits

-An ADA lawsuit averaging $35,000 can devastate a nonprofit budget.
+An ADA lawsuit that settles for $5,000–$30,000 plus defense costs can devastate a nonprofit budget.
 Inaccessible donation forms, event registrations, and program information also exclude the very communities many nonprofits exist to serve.

 The Nonprofit Accessibility Challenge